-Enough with the blanket parenting advice - Our parents don't ruin our lives and Our kids don'
+Enough with the blanket parenting advice - Our parents/kids don't ruin our lives!

 My Astrology teacher sent me this article yesterday "Why Children Aren't Behaving, And What You Can Do About It", because it made him realize that I am not the only one talking about how kids are different nowadays and that we need to adjust our parenting to match.